Chrisvin/LiquidSwipe/README.md

 	}
 }
 ```
-2. Add the EasyReveal dependency in the build.gradle:
+2. Add the LiquidSwipe dependency in the build.gradle:
 ```
 implementation 'com.github.Chrisvin:LiquidSwipe:1.1'
 ```